 The History of the Polygon

-The polygon in Lichtenberg, also known as the Stasi-Bau, is a monumental building complex that was constructed during the Cold War era.
-It served as the headquarters of the Ministry for State Security (Stasi), the secret police of East Germany.
-The polygon was completed in 1969 and remained in operation until the fall of the Berlin Wall in 1989.
+The polygon in Lichtenberg or the Stasi-Bau is considered as a large scale construction complex built during the cold war period.
+It also lodged the Ministry for State Security (Stasi), that was the secret police of the GDR, or East Germany.
+The construction of the polygon was finished in 1969, and the testing and utilizing of the site continued up to the fall of the Berlin Wall in 1989.

-Designed by architect Peter Erler, the polygon was a highly secretive and secured facility.
-It housed various departments and units responsible for surveillance, espionage, and political repression.
-The building’s impressive size and imposing architecture reflect the authority and power of the Stasi within East Germany.
+Later, while being constructed by architect Peter Erler, the polygon was a very clandestine and heavily fortified building.
+It contained offices and authorities that responded to surveillance, intelligence and political persecution.
+The building’s size and the looks of the building are excessive and overawing representativeness of Stasi in East Germany.

 Architecture and Design